Both the paid and free services from ProtonVPN are top-notch, making it one of the best VPN providers you can choose.

 - Has a clear no-logging policy

-ProtonVPN has a clear no-logging policy, which, as its transparency report reveals, means that there’s no data to hand over to the authorities if a warrant is enforced against the company.
-In 2021, Proton Technologies successfully overturned a ruling that it had to collect additional data.
+ProtonVPN has a clear no-logging policy, which – as its transparency report reveals – means that there’s no data to hand over to the authorities if a warrant is enforced against the company.
+In 2021, Proton AG successfully overturned a ruling that it had to collect additional data.

-However, Swiss authorities have the right to order ISPs to collect data in specific criminal cases, including in response to international warrants.
-Proton Technologies AG’s ProtonMail service has done this on a number of occasions, with notifications going to the individuals whose accounts were concerned.
+However, Swiss authorities have the right to order internet service providers to collect data in specific criminal cases, including in response to international warrants.
+The company’s ProtonMail service has done this on a number of occasions, with notifications going to the individuals whose accounts were concerned.

-While the company is very transparent about all this, fighting orders and laws that it suspects may expose whistleblowers or contravene its users’ rights, it’s potentially less secure than a no-logging service based somewhere that doesn’t have either laws or back doors that allow authorities to force data collection.
+While Proton is very transparent about all of this, fighting orders and laws that it suspects may expose whistleblowers or contravene its users’ rights, it’s still potentially less secure than a no-logging service based somewhere that doesn’t have laws or back doors that allow authorities to force data collection.

 Features and Usability

-ProtonVPN’s Windows client has a particularly attractive charcoal and green interface.
-The main display allows you to select countries from a list or a map, or use a pre-generated fastest or random connection profile to pick an endpoint based on those criteria.
+ProtonVPN’s clients are attractive and easy to use – I’m a fan of the current purple and grey colour scheme.
+The Windows client’s main display allows you to select countries from a list or a map, or use a pre-generated fastest or random connection profile to pick an endpoint based on those criteria.
 You can even create your own profile, with options including connection type, country and specific server.

-Special features offered by ProtonVPN endpoints include Secure Core, which offers additional protection against external network attacks; P2P for the benefit of torrent users; and Tor, which uses the onion router network to help further anonymise your activity.
+Special features offered by ProtonVPN endpoints include Secure Core, which provides additional protection against external network attacks; P2P for the benefit of torrent users; and Tor, which uses The Onion Router network to help further anonymise your activity.

-I found the traffic graph helpful for monitoring my connection’s performance, as well as the amount of data I was sending across it.
-Open the client’s Settings interface, and you can enable features including a VPN kill switch to cut off all internet traffic if your VPN connection goes down, and split-tunnelling in order to allow specific applications or IP addresses connect outside the VPN.
+I found the traffic graph helpful for monitoring my connection’s performance and the amount of data I was sending across it.
+Open the client’s Settings interface, and you can enable features including a VPN kill switch to cut off all internet traffic if your VPN connection goes down, as well as split tunnelling in order to allow specific applications or IP addresses to connect outside the VPN.

-You can also have ProtonVPN load at boot, connect at launch, switch between TCP and UDP, and opt into an Early Access programme for new versions of the VPN client.
+You can also have ProtonVPN load at boot, connect at launch, switch protocol, and opt into an Early Access programme for new versions of the VPN client.

 - Above-average speeds